HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

     # - If LDAP is configured as the user repository, the WebSphere Application Server admin user won't be applied automatically and LDAP has the authority over the credentials.
 Whenever the credentials are changed in LDAP, the values for wasUser and wasPassword need to be manually updated accordingly.
     wasUser: "wpsadmin"
     wasPassword: ""
+    # when using the wasUser and wasPassword fields, keep the customWasSecret field empty:
+    customWasSecret: ""

     # Credentials used for HCL Digital Experience Core administrative access.
     # The credentials defined in these values define the HCL Digital Experience Core administrative user.
 The user gets created if necessary and/or the password is set to the current value.
     # - If LDAP is configured as the user repository, the WebSphere Application Server admin user won't be applied automatically and LDAP has the authority over the credentials.
 Whenever the credentials are changed in LDAP, the values for wpsUser and wpsPassword need to be manually updated accordingly.
     wpsUser: "wpsadmin"
     wpsPassword: ""
+    # when using the wpsUser and wpsPassword fields, keep the customWpsSecret field empty:
+    customWpsSecret: ""

     # Credentials used for Config Wizard administrative access.
 This only takes effect when "configuration.core.tuning.configWizard" is enabled.
     # The credentials defined in these values define the WebSphere Application Server primary administrative user.
 The user gets created if necessary and/or the password is set to the current value.
     # This will also map the user as the user for Config Wizard and dxconnect (for dxclient)